 On day 8 of the total 2 weeks of Costa Rica we continued to Monteverde in the central region of Costa Rica.
 The cloud forests in this region are a very special experience and differ strongly from the other rain forests of Costa Rica.
 Also you can find the famous, colorful Quetzal here, but of course you have to observe the surroundings extensively to spot one.

 Monteverde is located at an altitude of just under 1500 meters and these must be overcome on the way with the rental car.
 At what felt like walking speed, our little Suzuki SUV spiraled up the switchbacks.
 Unfortunately, there was no great view for us.
 Because as the name cloud forest already says, expected us exactly that… a lot of fog.
 Also, the temperatures here are much lower than on the coast, so unpack your long clothes already.

 There is a lot to do in the Monteverde region, so 2 days can be almost too short for this area.
 First, there are 2 large cloud forests that you can hike: Monteverde Biological Reserve and Santa Elena Park.
 Both are equally worth seeing.
 We have summarized the differences in our travel report on Monteverde.

-In the parks you can experience the rainforest up close, see the famous Quetzal bird (which is even the national bird in neighboring Guatemala) and experience nature on miles of hiking trails.
+In the parks you can experience the rainforest up close, see the famous Quetzal bird and experience nature on miles of hiking trails.